 The best way to see if this is the case is to simply deactivate some of your other plugins, and check to see if this affects your redirect speeds:

 Heavier, more resource-hungry plugins should be where you start.
 If you find that disabling one or more of your plugins causes your redirects to speed up, you've most likely found the culprit.

 At that point, we recommend that you look for an alternative plugin that performs more efficiently.
 A good way to start is checking out the users reviews and update frequency for similar tools.
-You should only use high-quality plugins that are maintained by their developers, so be careful about what you install on your site.
+You should only use high-quality plugins that are maintained by their developers.
+Always be careful about what you install on your site.

 5. Switch to a Default WordPress Theme